yenhsunlin/dukes/README.md

     29980000000.0

 as in cm s<sup>−1</sup>.
-Conversion factors such as converting kpc to cm
+Conversion factors such as converting kiloparsec to centimeters

     >>> doom.constant.kpc2cm
     3.085e21